 You’ll likely receive invitations to connect in return.
 LinkedIn strongly recommends that you only accept invitations to connect from people you know.
 Remember that you have the option to accept, reply, ignore or report requests as spam.

 There are two easy ways to find and connect with Brandeis alumni on LinkedIn.

-Moderated by Hiatt, the Brandeis University Career Connections group is a great place to find alumni who have expressed interest in helping you with your career.
-Join the group to ask career questions on the discussion board and to send a message to fellow members from the members list.
+- Brandeis University Career Connections.
+The Brandeis University Career Connections group is a great place to find alumni who have expressed interest in helping you with your career.
+Join the group to ask career questions and meet other Brandeis Alumni.